paukes/DOM-Comp-Wheel/README.md

 the statistical analyses in the manuscript, as well as a template to create your own Composition Wheel.

-Metadata can be found and hosted by [Wilfrid Laurier University Dataverse](https://doi.org/10.5683/SP2/NG6D02).
+Metadata and data files are hosted by [Wilfrid Laurier University Dataverse](https://doi.org/10.5683/SP2/NG6D02).

 # Files Found Here